fastkite/fastkite.github.io/README.md

 ### Steps required to run this application

+you can access the site directly on my github by opening a web browser to http://fastkite.github.com

 Unzip all the files to the root of a web server such as Appache, or IIS.
 Open a web brower to the address of your server for example: www.mywebserver.com If you do not have a web server but are on a Mac, or possibly other operating systems with python installed, you can run this command from within the folder where the files were unzipped.